Zheyu-Wen/Academic-site/content/home/experience.md

   * Extracted code was used to do individual identification (as brain ID).
 K-means clustering is performed to analyze brain patterns reflected by latent space.
   * Extend the data from 2D fMRI data to 3D fMRI data.
 3D data contains white matters.
 I analyzed latent code considering 'channel bandwidth' to see the non-informative latent variable and informative variable in VAE model.
   > **Neural Ordinary Differential Equation for temporal dynamic model.**
-  * I analyze the saddle point for latent of latent code.
+  * I model the temporal dynamic of resting state fmri data as ordinary differential equation, and analyze the saddle point for latent of latent code.
 This method brings a new view for spatial temporal modeling compared to existing method like AR model and HMM. """

 [[experience]]
   title = "Graduate Researcher"